peterelst/photoframe/README.md

 # Raspberry Pi / Inky wHAT digital photo frame

 This project is a simple digital photo frame using a Raspberry Pi and an Inky wHAT e-ink display.
-It loads a random image from [source.unsplash.com](https://source.unsplash.com/), dithers it and shows it on the display at an interval you define.
+It loads a random image from [source.unsplash.com](https://source.unsplash.com/), dithers it and updates the image on the display at an interval you define.

 ## Hardware requirements